clepord34/PawRes/docs/USER_MANUAL.md

 3. **Enter Contact Information**
    - **Contact**: Pre-filled from profile (email or phone)
-   - Update if you prefer different contact method

 4. **Write Your Reason (Optional)**
    - **Why do you want to adopt this animal?**